Skip to main content

 pub async fn open(server: &Arc<Server>) -> Result<Arc<Self>>

-Load an existing database or create a new one.
+Loads an existing database or creates a new one.

 Source